LDMX-Software/docker/docs/ubuntu-packages.md

-bc | Yes | Necessary for distrobox support binutils | Yes | Adding PPA and linking libraries ca-certificates | Yes | Installing certificates to trust in container clang-format | Yes | LDMX C++ code formatting cmake | Yes | Make configuration, v3.22.1 available in Ubuntu 22.04 repos curl | Yes | Necessary for distrobox support dialog | Yes | Necessary for distrobox support diffutils | Yes | Necessary for distrobox support
+bc | Yes | Necessary for distrobox support binutils | Yes | Adding PPA and linking libraries ca-certificates | Yes | Installing certificates to trust in container clang | No | Alternative compiler to GCC that can be used for additional static analysis clang-tidy | No | Static analysis tool for C++ code clang-format | Yes | LDMX C++ code formatting cmake | Yes | Make configuration, v3.22.1 available in Ubuntu 22.04 repos cmake-curses-gui | No | Allows for modifying cmake configurations with a ncurses-gui curl | Yes | Necessary for distrobox support dialog | Yes | Necessary for distrobox support diffutils | Yes | Necessary for distrobox support